 Dwaine Radden, Sr., CEO

 Chief Executive Officer

-Dwaine Radden Sr., Chief Executive Officer of Provisional Educational Services, Incorporated (PESI), DBA, and the Provisional Accelerated Learning (PAL) Center has over 30 years experience in the area of Business and Marketing.
-He also brings a multitude of organizational knowledge and leadership in the areas of administration, teaching, mentoring, coaching, and youth advocacy.
+Dwaine Radden Sr., Chief Executive Officer of Provisional Educational Services, Incorporated (PESI), DBA, the Provisional Accelerated Learning (PAL) Center, has over 35 years of experience in the area of Business and Marketing.
+He also brings a multitude of organizational knowledge and leadership in administration, teaching, mentoring, coaching, and youth advocacy.

-Radden's experience and perseverance elevated him through the ranks of the agency to become the first Chief Operations Officer (COO).
-As CEO, he currently oversees seven community-based programs for the company and is responsible for managing over $4.5 million in agency funding.
-Programs include the PAL Charter Academy, which has two high schools and a middle school, an Upward Bound, Workforce Innovation Opportunity Act (WIOA), Probation and Children's Family Services Tutoring Program, and a San Bernardino County Food Bank.
-In addition, he oversees forty-two employees and fosters many community partnerships with local organizations.
+Radden's experience and perseverance elevated him through the agency's ranks to become the first Afro-American male Chief Executive Officer.
+He currently oversees three community-based programs for the company and is responsible for managing over 6 million in agency funding.
+Programs include the PAL Charter Academy, (one high school and a middle school), Upward Bound, YouthBuild Program, and San Bernardino County Food Bank.
+In addition, he oversees fifty-four employees and fosters many community partnerships with local organizations.

-He has brought his winning mindset, business, marketing, and coaching experience to the PAL Charter Academy and has infused the students and staff.
-His 21st-Century business approach along with his motto "Believe it then Achieve it" has transformed and elevated PAL Center and PAL Charter Academy to a community plateau status.
+Radden has brought his winning mindset, business, marketing, and coaching experience to the PAL Charter Academy and has infused the students and staff.
+His 21st-Century business approach and his motto "Believe it then Achieve it" have transformed and elevated PAL Center and PAL Charter Academy to a community plateau status.